Overview

 ... defining terms

 Each concept in a Glossary has at least one label and one definition.
 Some glossaries include see references that direct a user to a preferred term.
-This equivalence mapping is a common feature in more complex vocabulary types such as in a thesaurus that we will look at below.
+This equivalence mapping is a common feature in more complex vocabulary types such as a thesaurus (see below).
 But first we will look at vocabularies that include hierarchy relationships.

 Taxonomies